 - Applicant will be placed in the next available class, or

 - Any funds the school has received will be returned to the applicant and the application will be terminated.

-Advanced Welding Institute does not participate in Ability-to-Benefit programs therefore; all applicants must have a high school diploma or GED by commencement of classes.
+All applicants must have a high school diploma or GED by commencement of classes.
 Applicants should have no disabilities (including eyesight) which could prevent the proper use of equipment or hinder the safety of themselves or others.
 IT IS STONGLY ENCOURAGED THAT STUDENTS RECEIVE AN EYE EXAM BEFORE ATTENDING AWI.